gleam-lang/website/cheatsheets/gleam-for-elm-users.md

 }
 ```

-The standard library provides the [gleam/result](https://hexdocs.pm/gleam_stdlib/gleam/result/) module for interacting with result values.
+The standard library provides the [gleam/result](https://hexdocs.pm/gleam_stdlib/gleam/result/) module for interacting with `Result` values.

-Gleam has a `try` keyword that allows for early exit from a function if a Result is an error.
+Gleam has a `try` keyword that allows for early exit from a function if a `Result` is an error.
 The equivalent in Elm would require the use of `Result.andThen`.
 The `try` keyword in Gleam provides syntactic sugar which simplifies functions that handle results.

 ## Commands